-- First component in global coordinates of the normal on the surface - Second component in global coordinates of the normal on the surface - Third component in global coordinates of the normal on the surface
+- First component in global coordinates of the normal on the surface - Second component in global coordinates of the normal on the surface - Third component in global coordinates of the normal on the surface defines a pre-tension section consisting of the surface with the name SURF1 and reference node 234.
+The normal on the surface is defined as the positive global x-direction.

-'''

 PRE-TENSION SECTION, SURFACE=SURF1, NODE=234 1.,0.,0.

-'''